-The most important time to have an exterior waterproofing system is during the construction of a home.
+The most important time to have exterior systems installed is during the construction of a home.
 For anyone who has dealt in construction you know the more time something takes, the more it costs.
 When laying a new foundation, exterior waterproofing can make the difference, maximizing the openness of the foundation.
 Our team at Superior Waterproofing believes that going the extra mile during construction shouldn’t include both interior and exterior waterproofing systems to protect your new home.
-Exterior waterproofing is short-term, call to speak to one of our live agents today to find out what the best option for your home is.
+Exterior systems are short-term, call to speak to one of our live agents today to find out what the best option for your home is.

-At Superior Waterproofing, our team of trained experts has been installing interior and exterior waterproofing systems since 2005.
+At Superior Waterproofing, our team of trained experts has been installing exterior systems since 2005.
 Exterior waterproofing is not effective to protect your entire home long term, your home would still require a complete interior waterproofing system; this would include a wall liner, a drain tile, and a sump pump for both inside and outside your home.
 Once the sealant and drain tile are installed outside, we would cover everything up with stone and soil.
 The natural order of things is that the soil will settle, and ultimately the drain tile will clog, even in the best of circumstances.
-If you want a long-term solution, it can be accomplished by doing both, exterior and interior together, or even by interior methods alone.
+If you want a long-term solution, it can be accomplished by doing both, exterior and interior together.

 After a while, your drain tile will inevitably clog, when this happens your foundation will be pressurized.
 This means that the water will pool and sit around your home looking for a weak spot to enter.
 Most often, when retrofitting existing homes with exterior systems, obstacles prevent 100% of the foundation from being waterproofed (think of driveways, garages, additions, etc.) That means that the water is simply going to find the areas it wasn’t leaking before and start leaking!
 This means that you have just spent quite a bit of money to move your leak from point A to point B.